surlykke/Go-Generics-with-constraints/README.md

 ```

-Here's an example of a concept with a method:
+An example of a concept with a method:

 ```Go
 concept Loggable {